 Legal Aid of Southeastern PA.
 For people you serve who are unlawfully locked out of their homes by landlords attempting to circumvent the legal eviction process, this is an urgent matter.
 Help or encourage them to explore every possible avenue to get back in their homes ASAP.
 PA Attorney General’s Office has a team that handles unlawful lockouts, and such instances should be reported there.
 Clients should call the Attorney General Consumer Protection Hotline at 1.800.441.2555 between 8:30 am and 5:00 pm.
 Visit the Attorney General’s Consumer Protection site: https://www.attorneygeneral.gov/public-protection-division/bureau-consumer-protection/.

-Low-Income Home Energy Assistance Program (LIHEAP) will begin accepting applications for its cash, crisis, and weatherization grants beginning on October 18, 2021 until May 6, 2022.
-However, recipients that received a LIHEAP preseason registration number for the 2021-2022 season will be able to submit their applications on COMPASS as of September 13, 2021.
+Low-Income Home Energy Assistance Program (LIHEAP) has begun accepting applications for its cash, crisis, and weatherization grants.
+Recipients that received a LIHEAP preseason registration number for the 2022-2023 season can submit their applications on COMPASS.
 LIHEAP helps low income families pay heating bills in three ways: Cash grants: Assistance for heating bills ranging from $500 to $1,500; Crisis grants: Up to $1,200 for households that have an emergency and are in danger of being without heat; and Emergency furnace/service line repair or replacement.

 PA Benefits Center.
 1-800-528-9594 or 1-833-373-5869 Monday-Friday 9am-5pm.
 Get assistance applying for valuable benefits over the phone.
 One-on-one support can help individuals enroll in public benefits to help with groceries, health insurance, prescription drugs, property taxes, utilities, and more.